Gretel Navigator Fine Tuning

 • params - Parameters that control the model training process:

-• num_input_records_to_sample (int, required, defaults to 25_000) - This parameter is a proxy for training time.
+• num_input_records_to_sample (int or auto, required, defaults to auto) - This parameter is a proxy for training time.
 It sets the number of records from the input dataset that the model will see during training.
 It can be smaller (we downsample), larger (we resample), or the same size as your input dataset.
 Setting this to the same size as your input dataset is effectively equivalent to training for a single epoch.
+A starting value to experiment with is 25,000.
+If set to auto, we will automatically choose an appropriate value.

 • gradient_accumulation_steps (int, required, defaults to 8) - Number of update steps to accumulate the gradients for, before performing a backward/update pass.
 This technique increases the effective batch size that will fit into GPU memory.